 If the shells of the embryos are thicker than usual, it may be difficult for blastocysts to hatch naturally.
 In such a case, the embryonic cells are not able to come into contact with and stick to the uterine lining.
 As a result, implantation fails.

 Assisted hatching is a procedure where a hole is made mechanically or chemically in the shell of the embryo before embryo transfer.
 It can be done in several ways but is most often done using a laser that is mounted on a microscope.
-Once the embryos are "hatched" in the lab, there is no chance of their being trapped inside their shells after they are transferred to a uterus.

-Assisted hatching is standard practice at most clinics and is used in all cases of frozen/thawed embryos and with patients who meet the following criteria:
+Assisted hatching is often standard practice at most clinics and is used in all cases of frozen/thawed embryos and with patients who meet the following criteria: